Help with your rent

 For Council and Housing Association tenants, the maximum level of benefit payable is normally your gross rent minus any ineligible service charges, such as charges for water and fuel.
-From April 2013 the government introduced an 'under-occupancy' charge for households deemed to have too many bedrooms to meet their needs.
-Depending on the number of bedrooms you are deemed to under occupy will determine the level of the deduction from your benefit.
-You will be responsible for making up any shortfall between the actual rent charged and the amount of any Housing Benefit paid.
+From April 2013 the government introduced social sector size criteria based on the same rules as Local Housing Allowance.
+If you have one spare room a 14% reduction will be applied to the rent used to assess your benefit, if you have two or more spare rooms, your eligible rent will be reduced by 25%.
+You are responsible for making up any shortfall between the actual rent charged and the amount of any Housing Benefit that you are paid.

 Changes to Housing Benefit scheme

 For more information on changes to Housing Benefit, please go to the Welfare Reform page.

 Make a claim online

 To make a new claim for Housing Benefit and/ or Council Tax Support online, please see the How to Claim Benefit section.

 If you would like to download and print-off one of the benefit forms available on this webpage, you can do so by viewing one of the options below:

 - Payment of Housing Benefit by BACS form pdf

 - Change of Circumstances Form - online form